-Controlling code execution after test failure
+Controlling code execution based on test results so far

 @AfterClass